 In general, when it comes to making a stable investment, real estate does seem the more obvious choice.
 An NRI buying property in India is largely protected from the fluctuations commonly seen in the stock market.
 So if you’re wondering whether stocks vs. real estate is the safest investment avenue, you shouldn’t think twice about real estate.

 Once you decide to invest in Indian real estate, you’re ready to jump headfirst into the whole procedure for an NRI buying property in India.
 The most important step to ensure that this process goes smoothly is having all the necessary legal documents required for the purchase of property in place.
 Having proper documentation also prevents any property disputes from arising.
 We have compiled a list of necessary documents that an NRI buying property in India requires.

-One of the most important documents for an NRI buying property in India is an Indian passport.
+One of the most important legal documents required for purchase of property for an NRI in India is an Indian passport.
 However, if you hold a passport of a foreign country, then you need to have a Person of Indian Origin (PIO) card.
 If you are an individual who is not an Indian Citizen but eligible to become an Indian citizen, i.e. if one of your parents is an Indian, you will need an overseas citizen of India (OCI) card.
 You can apply for the OCI card in the Indian embassy of the country you live in.

 As you will be expected to file income tax returns for your investment in India, you must have a Permanent Account Number (PAN) card.
 The PAN card is an indispensable part of the procedure for an NRI buying property in India.
 You can get a PAN card easily in India by applying for the same online.